 All of the promise of May is answered by June's days.
 The blooms are a-flower, the sun, a-shining, the birds, a-singing, the bees, a-buzzing.
-It's getting hot out there, so farmers don hats, get to work at sunrise, cool off with an afternoon spent inside, then out again for an early evening wrap-up.
+It's getting hot out there, so gardeners don hats, get to work in the cool sunrise hours, and gather their best reward right before supper.
+Fresh flowers adorn the kitchen countertop, and fresh vegetables, the plate.
+It may still say Spring on the calendar but the tale is told at the table.
+Summer has arrived.

 There through the long, long summer hours, the golden light should lie, and thick young herbs and groups of flowers, stand in their beauty by.--William Cullen Bryant, June